 Being a small town, Mason does not have a public transit system used by locals to get to and from work.

-The citizens of Mason are very well educated compared to the average community in the nation: 34.33% of adults in Mason have a bachelor's degree or even advanced degree.
+The population of Mason is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Mason have a bachelor's degree or even advanced degree.

 The per capita income in Mason in 2022 was $47,017, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,068 for a family of four.